-72. (1) Except as hereinafter provided, every seafarer's employment agreement shall provide that if the agreement terminates at a port other than the port of engagement (whether by effluxion of time, or by any act of the parties, or by shipwreck or sale of the ship, or by the inability of the seafarer to proceed on the ship by reason of sickness or injury or any other cause whatsoever), he is returned to a proper return port at the expense of the shipowner who shall make such arrangements as may be necessary and pay all expenses incurred for the return of such seafarer and such liability shall include the cost of any maintenance and medical treatment which is necessary for the seafarer until his arrival at a proper return port, and such seafarer shall not become a charge upon the Government of Malta.
+72. (1) Except as hereinafter provided, every seafarer's employment agreement shall provide that if the agreement terminates at a port other than the port of engagement (whether by effluxion of time, or by any act of the parties, or by shipwreck or sale of the ship, or by the inability of the seafarer to proceed on the ship by reason of sickness or injury or any other cause whatsoever), he is returned to a proper return port at the expense of the shipowner who shall make such arrangements as may be necessary

+Certificate of discharge and return of certificates of competency.